FREQUENTLY ASKED QUESTIONS

 Where can I get tickets and what do they cost?

-Tickets for Voltage can be purchased at John's Music, Joe's Place Youth Centre, Hillcrest Church and both locations of The Shop.
-Advance tickets are only $20 but they will be $25 at the door… that is… if there are any left.
+Tickets for Voltage can be purchased at Joe's Place Youth Centre, Hillcrest Church, John's Music and Peavey Mart.
+Advance tickets are only $25 but they will be $30 at the door.
 Out of town groups can reserve advance tickets by calling 306-693-5637.

 When does Voltage start and end?
 When do I pick up my kid?